Legally Protect Yourself During A CPS Home Visit

 Aside from having a clean and livable space, your social worker will also look to see if your home is free of any hazards.
 Make sure there is nothing that could make your home dangerous.
 This could mean ensuring wires are tucked away and unused outlets are covered.
 This also means making sure that things like loose steps are repaired right away.
 Any trip, fall, electrical, and safety hazards should be taken care of.

 Make sure any that could be harmful to your children is safely stored and locked away.
 This includes:

 - Power tools and other equipment

 - Prescription drugs

-In addition to ensuring that your home is safe, your social worker will also make sure that you have all preventive measures ready.
-Do you have locks on your garage, attic, or basement if they’re unsafe for kids?
-Are all the smoke detectors working properly, adn are you prepared for any emergencies?
+In addition to ensuring that your home is safe, the CPS social worker will also make sure that you have some preventive measures ready.
+This includes locks on your garage, attic, or basement if they’re unsafe for kids.
+All the smoke detectors should also work properly, and are you’re prepared for any emergency.

-In addition to your children’s basic needs, your social worker will also look at the needs of your pets.
-Are all your pets properly fed and bathed?
+Your CPS social worker will look at the condition of your pets.
+All your pets should be properly fed, bathed, and habituated.
 A pet can be a tell-tale sign that your home is unsafe.
-If your pet has ticks or fleas or there’s signs and smells of animal waste, your home could be seen as incredibly hazardous to your children.
+If your pet has ticks, fleas, or there’s signs and smells of animal waste, your home could be seen as incredibly hazardous to your children.